cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 ### Upstream Documentation

 If you would like to understand how the integration works, please see the [open source documentation](https://docs.cloudfoundry.org/uaa/identity-providers.html).
 LDAP integration is not supported, only SAML.
-In the existing configuration, cloud.gov acts as the Service Provider (SP) in the SAML assertion workflow, and any authentication requests coming from cloud.gov will be SP initiated.
+In the existing configuration, Cloud.gov acts as the Service Provider (SP) in the SAML assertion workflow, and any authentication requests coming from Cloud.gov will be SP initiated.
 IdP initiated authentication is not supported.

 ## Active Directory Federation Services Integration Reference

-This is a basic reference of steps used to configure Active Directory Federation Services (ADFS) as a SAML IdP for your agency in cloud.gov.
+This is a basic reference of steps used to configure Active Directory Federation Services (ADFS) as a SAML IdP for your agency in Cloud.gov.
 These steps listed are intended to be used as a reference, not a source of truth, as every agency will likely have a different configuration.
-These steps were kindly donated to cloud.gov by the folks from the Office of Management and Budget (OMB).
+These steps were kindly donated to Cloud.gov by the folks from the Office of Management and Budget (OMB).

 ### Add Relying Party Trust